-Area Kitemark requirement Test method anagement formation Produce Management Information to monitor and evaluate the effectiveness of the outcomes delivered to vulnerable consumers The organization shall; Define clear MI targets appropriate to their organization Demonstrate resource On a Monthly basis; Publish to Top Management MI, ensure its understood and reviewed.
+Area Kitemark requirement Test method Management Produce Management Information to monitor and evaluate the effectiveness of the outcomes delivered to vulnerable consumers The organization shall; Define clear MI targets appropriate to their organization.
+Demonstrate resource.
+On a Monthly basis; Publish to Top Management MI, ensure its understood and reviewed.
 Robustly challenge anomalous or unexpected results.
 Analyse the data and monitor conclusions - the right messages and conclusions were drawn from the data.
-Acted on - where appropriate, actions were taken to remedy the situation, to investigate further and to follow up on those actions, providing resources to resolve as required.
+Acted on- where appropriate, actions were taken to remedy the situation, to investigate further and to follow up on those actions, providing resources to resolve as required.
 Maintain records of review and actions to monitor the effectiveness of actions taken.
-The data collected shall be validated for accuracy via Internal audit or sampling minimum of once per year, or when new processes or products are introduced (whichever is sooner).
-Review of records of Monthly review of MI The data within the MI shall be independently validated through assessment sampling.
-Independent analysis of the MI results to identify any unexpected trends and review corrective action.
-Customer feedback: using formal and informal feedback from vulnerable customers to identify trends and areas for improvement.
+The data collected shall be validated for accuracy minimum of once per year, or when new processes or products are introduced (whichever is sooner).
+Review of records of Monthly review of MI: The data within the MI shall be independently validated by the assessor through assessment sampling.
+Independent analysis by the assessor of the MI results to identify any unexpected trends and review corrective action.
+Assessor to review evidence of the organizations review of Customer feedback: using formal and informal feedback from vulnerable customers to identify trends and areas for improvement.
 Numbers of complaints: trends in numbers of complaints involving vulnerable customers in comparison to other customers.
-Complaint root cause analysis: investigating vulnerable customer complaints fully to understand the cause of customer complaints, not just dealing with the symptoms
+Complaint root cause analysis: investigating vulnerable customer complaints fully to understand the cause of customer complaints, not just dealing with the symptoms.
+Review evidence of call data including Call answering times and abandoned calls and evidence of actions if trends are underperforming.